axibase/atsd-use-cases/research/hawaii-prices/README.md

 * Bread for 2 people for 1 day: +67%

 In addition to exorbitant food prices, Hawaii currently holds the crown of having the highest fuel prices in the entire United States, according to [gasbuddy.com](https://www.gasbuddy.com/USA).
 The Aloha state has long held the reputation of having the most expensive fuel in the land.
-However, until recently, such trends have been difficult to quantify.
-In order to better analyze datasets such as Hawaiian fuel prices, the US government in 2009 established a data collection website, [data.gov](https://www.data.gov/).
+However, until recently, such trends have been difficult to quantify.  to better analyze datasets such as Hawaiian fuel prices, the US government in 2009 established a data collection website, [data.gov](https://www.data.gov/).
 Datasets are available online to conduct research, develop web applications, and design data visualizations, on a variety of topics ranging from agriculture, to manufacturing, to health, among many other.